Sponsorship by a UU Congregation for Ministerial Applicants

 In addition to the general qualifications for ministerial fellowship, there are many specific requirements for candidates.

 Yes.
 This is an important concern which needs to be dealt with carefully.
 It is especially important, however, not to back away from the challenge of providing the person with honest feedback.
-Chances are if a congregation has severe reservations about a person's potential for ministry, the candidate will not be well-served in the long run if falsely encouraged.
+Chances are if a congregation has severe reservations about a person's potential for ministry, the applicant will not be well-served in the long run if falsely encouraged.

 Who's supposed to be providing all this support?